Enlargement countries - economic developments

 The impact of the global financial and economic crisis on the enlargement countries varied depending on each country’s economic structure and the nature of its financial and international trade relations with the rest of the world.
 Those countries most integrated into the global economy tended to be most affected by the crisis: for example, there was a relatively large contraction in economic activity in Turkey in 2009 (down 4.7 % when adjusted for price changes).
 On the other hand, in some of the smaller economies that are less exposed to the global economy — for example, Albania or Kosovo — real GDP growth continued to follow a positive development in 2009.

-In 2010, there was economic growth in all seven enlargement countries, which more than made up for the downturn in 2009 in the former Yugoslav Republic of Macedonia and in Turkey.
-This was particularly true for the latter, as the Turkish economy grew by 8.5 % in 2010 and this pattern of renewed growth continued in 2011 with a further real increase of 11.1 % (the highest growth rates among the enlargement countries for 2010 and 2011).
+In 2010, there was economic growth in all seven enlargement countries, which more than made up for the downturn in 2009 in North Macedonia and in Turkey.
+The Turkish economy grew by 8.5 % in 2010 and this pattern of renewed growth continued in 2011 with a further real increase of 11.1 % (the highest growth rates among the enlargement countries for 2010 and 2011).
 In keeping with the positive developments in the EU-28 for 2010 and 2011, there was real GDP growth in each of the enlargement countries during both of these years.
-The slight fall in economic output in the EU-28 in 2012 (-0.4 %) was also apparent in four of the enlargement countries (Montenegro, the former Yugoslav Republic of Macedonia, Serbia, and Bosnia and Herzegovina), while real GDP growth rates recorded for the remaining three enlargement countries were consistently lower than they had been in 2011.
-In 2013, there was a return to real GDP growth in all of the enlargement countries and this pattern continued in 2014, 2015 and 2016, with the exception of Serbia, where GDP fell by 1.8 % in 2014.
-The latest data, concerning 2016, show real growth among the enlargement countries ranging from 2.8 % in Serbia to 3.4 % in both Albania and Kosovo.
+The slight fall in economic output in the EU-28 in 2012 (-0.4 %) was also apparent in four of the enlargement countries (Montenegro, North Macedonia, Serbia, and Bosnia and Herzegovina), while real GDP growth rates recorded for the remaining three enlargement countries were consistently lower than they had been in 2011.
+In 2013, there was a return to real GDP growth in all of the enlargement countries and this pattern continued during the period from 2014 to 2017, with the exception of Serbia, where GDP fell by 1.6 % in 2014.
+The latest data available, concerning 2017, show real growth among the enlargement countries ranging from 0.2 % in North Macedonia to 7.4 % in Turkey.

 Gross value added